isaacnmm/pestpolicy-hugo2XX/content/posts/best-stain-for-swing-set/index.md

 ###  **2. Another Great Option are theWater-Based Repellent Stains**

-Water-based repellent stains protect [children and playsets](https://pestpolicy.com/best-swing-set-for-older-kids/) against damage or any harm. - The strong acrylic coating in water-based repellents helps to cover any wood that is rough, allowing a smooth surface that prevents children from getting injured.
+Water-based repellent stains protect [children and playsets](https://pestpolicy.com/best-swing-set-for-older-kids/)against damage or any harm. - The strong acrylic coating in water-based repellents helps to cover any wood that is rough, allowing a smooth surface that prevents children from getting injured.

 ###  **3. Pick Environmentally Safe and Durable Products**